solislemuslab/IntBio-NitFix/comparing_trees/report/analysis_report_10_genes_consensus50.md

 ## 1. Purpose

-This analysis uses the new Ryan/Pranoti consensus50 functional-gene reference to recover functional symbiosis genes from all V2 symbiosis-sorted samples, construct per-gene consensus sequences, build strict and mixed-IUPAC gene trees, assign sample-derived consensus sequences to closest known reference taxa by BLAST, and summarize whether recovery and tree patterns differ across `nif`, canonical `nod`, and `Other'.
+This analysis uses the new Ryan/Pranoti consensus50 functional-gene reference to recover functional symbiosis genes from all V2 symbiosis-sorted samples, construct per-gene consensus sequences, build strict and mixed-IUPAC gene trees, assign sample-derived consensus sequences to closest known reference taxa by BLAST, and summarize whether recovery and tree patterns differ across `nif`, canonical `nod`, and `Other`.

 The main goal is to create a reproducible set of gene trees and summary tables that can later be used to test whether host or geographic patterns are consistent across functional genes, following Ryan and Ahmed's suggestion that the additional gene trees should support downstream host/geography comparisons.